-However, in the context of Subsection 7(c), the annuitant is charged with his share of the applicable estate tax; and so there is a discontinuity in the Act's treatment of annuitants when the principal of the property or funds can be reached and when they cannot.
-Since the mechanism for allocating the applicable estate tax to distributees is part of the scheme of Subsection 7(c), it does not create any additional complexity to apply that formula to annuitants.
+However, in the context of Section 6(c), the annuitant is charged with his share of the applicable estate tax; and so there is a discontinuity in the Act's treatment of annuitants when the principal of the property or funds can be reached and when they cannot.
+Since the mechanism for allocating the applicable estate tax to distributees is part of the scheme of Section 6(c), it does not create any additional complexity to apply that formula to annuitants.
 To the contrary, it would have substantially increased the complexity of the scheme if annuitants were excluded since the formula to be applied to the other distributees would then be difficult to determine.
 So, once again, easing the burden of administering the provision took precedence over other considerations.
-The balancing of administrative ease against the possible wishes of a decedent to provide a net amount of annuity to the annuitant is influenced by the fact that many decedents would not want the annuitant to escape a share of the tax liability at the expense of other persons interested in the gross estate.
-The identification of a decedent's likely wishes is not so clear in this case as to receive a great amount of weight.